erezsh/sqeleton/README.md

 🏃‍♂️**High-performance**: Sqeleton's API is designed to maximize performance using batch operations

-- No ORM - ORMs are easy and familiar, but their granular operations are too slow.
+- No ORM!
+While ORMs are easy and familiar, their granular operations are far too slow.
-- Compiles the queries 4 times faster than SQLAlchemy
+- Compiles queries 4 times faster than SQLAlchemy

 🙌**Parallel**: Seamless multi-threading and multi-processing support